 If you were hoping for an inspiring Eurosong movie, then you might be disappointed.
 However, if you’re familiar with With Ferrel movies, then you should know what to expect.

 I’m honestly on the edge of this film.
 I thought it was okay, but not good, although I laughed a couple of times.
-Mostly because I compare it with other films starring Will Ferrell.
+I wasn’t amazed by it because I compare it with other films starring Will Ferrell.
 That’s maybe unfair toward this movie because Anchorman is my favorite comedy film.
 And that’s hard to top.

 It did deliver some very famous artists like Conchita Wurst, Celine Dion, and ABBA.
 They actually started the film by showing ABBA on the television and winning the big competition.
 That was where the characters began to get interested in singing and gave them their dream to pursue.

 Some of the Eurovision winners made appearances in the film.
 They even had an awesome mash-up with multiple winners.
 Even if I wasn’t a big fan of the movie, that mash-up was awesome.
 Other winners could be seen throughout the film.
 So if you know some of them, keep your eyes open!

 Also, there were some typical Eurovision aspects of the film.
 The crazy decor, the costumes, the goofy songs, and other stuff.
 A great hats off to this huge music celebration.

 The last part was surprisingly emotional.
 Something I didn’t expect, and also made the film slightly better than it was.
 So stick around till the end, except if you really hate Will Ferrell movies.

 Don’t expect a serious adaptation of Eurovision, but a goofy Will Ferrell Movie.
 If you do that, you might enjoy The Story of Fire Saga.